botlabs-gg/yagpdb-docs-v2/content/docs/reference/components-v2.md

 ## componentBuilder

-`componentBuilder` is a helper for building Discord’s new Components V2 (sections, buttons, menus, galleries).
+The `componentBuilder` is a helper for building Discord’s new Components V2 (sections, buttons, menus, galleries).
 It provides a simple template-based way to assemble complex message layouts without needing to write raw JSON.
 You describe components with key–value pairs and `componentBuilder` handles conversion and validation for you.

 This makes it easier to: